10+ Years in Automation, PLC and HMIs. Working with most major Automation and Instrumentation vendors

 Line 3.
 This is the logic that is causing Line 2 to be repeated until all sensors are checked.
 The EQ function is checking if i equals 10, if it doesn't (notice the circle on the output of EQ is round, that means it's a negated output) then ADD 1 to i and jump back to Check_New_Sensor.
 Because i has now incremented by 1 a new sensor is checked on Line 2, giving a new possibility of setting OK_To_Run to FALSE.

 Once all 10 have been checked, i will be at 9 and the EQ will return a FALSE (because it's negated).
 The MOVE command's EN input (enable) is also negated, so the FALSE output from EQ would equate to a TRUE input and cause the MOVE to execute, returning i to 0.
 The jump to Check_New_Sensor would not occur because the jump's evaluation would still be FALSE.
 This allows the logic to reach Line 4 and continue through the Ladder.

-It's a lot to take in if your new to PLC programming and Arrays, but what we've looked at here is a way of checking 10 items of data that are stored in a common variable.
-This variable can be indexed and that elements value pulled out.
+It's a lot to take in if you're new to PLC programming and Arrays, but what we've looked at here is a way of checking 10 items of data that are stored in a common variable.
+This variable can be indexed and that element's value pulled out.
 This allowed us to repeat the same line of code to check all sensors.

 If this was done without an array and 10 individual sensors, it would have looked something like this: